Skip to content

 Best Practices

-1. Start Simple: Begin with basic grammar rules and refine them
+1. Start simple - Begin with basic grammar and add complexity as needed

-2. Test Thoroughly: Validate your parser with representative file paths
+2. Test thoroughly - Validate with diverse file paths

-4. Document Your Schema: Document your file organization for reference
+4. Document your schema - Document your file organization pattern

 Troubleshooting